CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Related Work

-\textbf{Sample selection.\quad} Sample selection is a popular technique in deep learning, especially for datasets with noisy labels or incomplete annotations.
+\textbf{Sample selection.\quad} Sample selection is a popular technique in deep learning, especially for learning with noisy labels \cite{liu2015classification,patrini2017making,zhang2018generalized,xia2019anchor,yao2020dual,wei2022smooth,wei2022learning,cheng2023mitigating}.
 Then an obvious idea is to separate the clean samples and noisy samples in the mixed dataset.
-To address this issue, many existing works adopt the small loss criterion~\cite{han2018coteaching,jiang2018mentornet}, which assumes that clean samples tend to have a smaller loss than noisy samples during training.
-MentorNet~\cite{jiang2018mentornet} is a representative work that let the teacher model pick up clean samples for the student model.
+To address this issue, many existing works adopt the small loss criterion~\cite{han2018coteaching,jiang2018mentornet,wei2020jocor}, which assumes that clean samples tend to have a smaller loss than noisy samples during training.
+MentorNet~\cite{jiang2018mentornet} is a representative work that makes the teacher model pick up clean samples for the student model.
 Co-teaching~\cite{han2018coteaching} constructs a double branches network to select clean samples for each branch, which is different from the teacher-student approach since none of the models supervise the other but rather help each other out.
-This idea was improved by some research later~\cite{yu2019coteachingimprove1,wang2019coteachingimprove2} to achieve better performance.
+This idea was improved by some research later~\cite{yu2019coteachingimprove1,wang2019coteachingimprove2}.
 Curriculum learning is also applied to this field~\cite{han2018CLlabelnoise1}, which considers clean labeled data as an easy task, while noisily labeled data as a harder task.
-Guo \emph{et al.}~\cite{guo2018curriculumnet} split data into subgroups according to their complexities, in order to optimize the training objectives in the early stage of course learning.
+Guo \emph{et al.}~\cite{guo2018curriculumnet} splitted data into subgroups according to their complexities, in order to optimize the training objectives in the early stage of course learning.
 OpenMatch~\cite{saito2021openmatch} trains $n$ OVA classifiers to select the in-distribution samples under the open set setting.
 Generative models such as Beta Mixture Model ~\cite{arazo2019betamixture} and Gaussian Mixture Model~\cite{li2020dividemix} are also used to fit loss functions to distinguish clean labels from noisy labels.
-Recently, the fluctuation magnitude of the output of the same example is also considered as an important credential to judge whether the label is clean~\cite{wei2022self}.
+Recently, the fluctuation magnitude of the output~\cite{wei2022self,yuan2023late} and normalized entropy~\cite{he2023candidateselect} are also considered as an important credential to judge whether the label is clean.